 The Pacific Mesothelioma Center is led by Dr. Cameron and is dedicated solely to the research and treatment of this cancer.
 The Center’s goal is to cure mesothelioma or develop effective treatments that allow it to be managed as a chronic condition.

 By collaborating with this innovative facility, Jonsson can provide patients with even better, more innovative therapies.

 Treatment for Mesothelioma Patients

 Cancer research and clinical trials are important at Jonsson.
-The facility is devoted to treating patients, but also to researching the cancers that afflict them.
-Targeted therapies are a major focus; developing drugs that target specific proteins or genes to help kill cancer cells and slow or stop tumor growth.
+The facility is devoted to treating patients but also to researching the cancers that afflict them.
+Targeted therapies are a major focus.
+Researchers here develop drugs that target specific proteins or genes to help kill cancer cells and slow or stop tumor growth.

 Researchers at Jonsson lead and conduct clinical trials to test new drugs and other treatment strategies.
 One ongoing clinical trial at the Cancer Center is testing the use of a special type of radiation therapy for mesothelioma patients before they undergo pleurectomy/decortication surgery.

 The Jonsson Comprehensive Cancer Center provides comprehensive care for both mesothelioma patients and other cancer patients.
 With a combination of research, education, prevention, and treatment, the Center is taking steps to advance our knowledge of mesothelioma and reduce suffering while extending patients’ lives.Get Your FREE Mesothelioma Packet